Taxation of international executives

-Non Chilean nationals would have to report income related to property they have abroad, only if they surpass three years of residence in the country.
-This incomehas to be declared through the Sworn Statement 1853 and then included in the annual income tax return.
+Non-Chilean nationals would have to report income related to property they have abroad, only if they surpass 3 years of residence in the country/jurisdiction.
+This income has to be declared through the Sworn Statement 1929 and then included in the annual income tax return.

 Tax withholdings are due on a monthly basis for both, resident and nonresident taxpayers.

-Chile has Double Taxation Treaties with a number of different countries.
-Thus when a treaty is currently in force between Chile and another country, a foreign tax credit may be applicable.
+Chile has Double Taxation Treaties with a number of different countries/jurisdictions.
+Thus when a treaty is currently in force between Chile and another country/jurisdiction, a foreign tax credit may be applicable.